lvanhaaren/DataladExtensionCDS/README.md

 ### --path PATH
 If specified, overrides the PATH of where the file gets written to.
 If not specified, it has to be present in the cds-request-file

-### -o, --overwrite

-flag to overwrite it if target file exists.
 ### --archive
 pass the downloaded files to datalad add-archive-content –delete.
 ### --nosave